-Grupo de Operações Especiais (GOE) is a Portuguese special force unit, primarily formed for executing counter-terrorism tasks.
+Grupo de Operações Especiais (GOE) is a Portuguese police tactical unit primarily formed for executing counter-terrorism tasks.
 Their job is to perform high-risk tasks.
 The Grupo de Operações Especiais, in fact, means Special Operations Group in Spanish.
-GOE is a special operations unit of the PSP (Public Security Police) of Portugal.
-Their origins are from 1982 when they become one of the first civilian counter-terrorism forces of the World.
+GOE is a police tactical unit of Portugal’s PSP (Public Security Police).
+Their origins are from 1982, when they become one of the first civilian counter-terrorism forces in the world.

-During 1978, the plan started to work out as Quinta das Águas Livres was acquired.
+In 1978, the plan started to work out as Quinta das Águas Livres was acquired.
 After that, the construction works of the infrastructures began.
-It was necessary to organize the instruction activities and to accommodate the distinct elements that would form a future operational group began.
-After the first plans were created, some elements of the 22nd Special Air Service Regiment (SAS) came to further GOE headquarters to train and start the formation of a police group able to conduct counter-terrorism missions.
+It was necessary to organize the instruction activities and accommodate the distinct elements that would form a future operational group.
+After the first plans were created, some elements of the 22nd Special Air Service Regiment (SAS) came to further GOE headquarters to train and start forming a police group to conduct counter-terrorism missions.

 The first COE – Curso de Operações Especiais (Special Operations Course) began on March 29, 1982.
 It ended on November 18, 1982, and with that, the GOE was considered to be totally operational and with an intervention capability since the end of 1982, although it was formally created in 1979.

-First public pictures of the first GOE members were hard to distinguish, especially as a result of that approach between the British SAS and the Portuguese GOE.
-It was hard to track British and Portuguese members since their uniforms, equipment and weaponry were identical.
+First public pictures of the first GOE operators were hard to distinguish, mainly due to that approach between the British SAS and the Portuguese GOE.
+It was hard to track British and Portuguese members since their uniforms, equipment, and weaponry were identical.

-Today, as through history, GOE, still maintaining a strong relationship with the other world’s special operations units as British SAS, US Delta Force, Germany’s GSG 9, Spain’s Guardia Civil Anti-Terrorist units, Ireland’s Garda ERU, and Israeli Anti-Terrorist units.
+Today, as throughout history, GOE maintains a strong relationship with the other world’s special operations units such as British SAS, US Delta Force, Germany’s GSG 9, Spain’s Guardia Civil Anti-Terrorist units, Ireland’s Garda ERU, and Israeli Anti-Terrorist units.
 The number of active-duty members in Grupo de Operações Especiais (GOE) is approximately around 200.

-As their primary task is marked domestic counter-terrorism and law enforcement.
-But, in recent years GOE was assigned on VIP protection missions for visiting dignitaries, co-operating with other PSP units in establishing security cordons, and, especially, as select snipers in missions of observation, search, and detection of terrorist snipers.
-In fact, GOE responsibilities are:
+Their primary task is marked domestic counter-terrorism and law enforcement.
+But, in recent years, GOE was assigned on VIP protection missions for visiting dignitaries, co-operating with other PSP units in establishing security cordons, and, especially, as select snipers in missions of observation and search and detection of terrorist snipers.
+GOE responsibilities are:

 - Hostage rescue